 Kate is an actor, theatre-maker, dramaturg, and arts facilitator living and working on Kaurna Yerta.

-In 2018 she played the lead role in the AACTA-nominated feature film Strange Colours, premiering at the Venice Film Festival and earning her a nomination for Best Lead Actress by the Film Critics Circle of Australia.
-Additional on-screen credits include RiotThe Letdown and Ladies in Black (ABC), The Commons (Stan), Sexy Nails (Photoplay Films) and feature films The Royal HotelThe Obscure and One Eyed Girl.
+In 2018, Kate played the lead role in the AACTA-nominated feature film Strange Colours, which premiered at the Venice Film Festival and earned her a nomination for Best Lead Actress from the Film Critics Circle of Australia.
+Her additional screen credits include RiotThe Letdown and Ladies in Black (ABC), The Commons (Stan), Sexy Nails (Photoplay Films), and the feature films The Royal HotelThe Obscure and One Eyed Girl.

-In 2024, Kate was selected as one of five participants for Developing the Dramaturg SA, receiving mentorship and ongoing professional placement with Brink Productions.
+In 2024, Kate was selected as one of five participants in Developing the Dramaturg SA, receiving mentorship and an ongoing professional placement with Brink Productions.
+In 2026, she will join State Theatre Company South Australia to provide dramaturgical support for SPARK, an initiative supporting local independent theatre-makers.

-Kate was an inaugural member of the Belvoir Artist Workshop as a devising artist on new performance works and is a collaborator with The Bait Fridge, a multi-disciplinary artist collective working in experimental and socially engaged performance.
+Kate was an inaugural member of the Belvoir Artist Workshop as a devising artist on new performance works and has collaborated with The Bait Fridge, a multidisciplinary collective working in experimental and socially engaged performance.

 Telegrams Keep up to date with all things Slingsby